AndesaurusSoft/Andesaurux/README.md

     under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
     with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-    A copy of the license is included in file "fdl.tex".
+    A copy of the license is included in file "fdl.txt".